 The Cherokee Outlet is opened with 100,000 persons making the run for homesteads.

-Geronimo’s band of Chiricahua Apaches, after being subdued by the military in 1886, removed as prisoners to Florida, then later to Alabama are finally relocated to Fort Sill.
+Geronimo’s band of Chiricahua Apache, after being subdued by the military in 1886, removed as prisoners to Florida, then later to Alabama are finally relocated to Fort Sill.

 The Curtis Act passes Congress forcing the Five Tribes to treat with the Dawes Commission.

-The Muscogees (Creek), Seminoles, Choctaws, and Chickasaws are enrolled by the Dawes Commission.
+The Muscogee, Seminole, Choctaw, and Chickasaw are enrolled by the Dawes Commission.

-The Cherokee Nation is enrolled by the Dawes Commission.
+The Cherokee are enrolled by the Dawes Commission.

 The Kiowa, Comanche, and Wichita and Affiliated Bands lands are opened for settlement by lottery.

-The Osage Nation takes allotments in severalty.
-The Osage Nation is the only tribe that retained mineral rights after allotment, from which members continue to benefit.
+The Osage take allotments in severalty.
+The Osage are the only nation that retained mineral rights after allotment, from which members continue to benefit.